Horse riding in plantations

 - Remember other people use the forests as well as you.

 - Danger!
 Do not pass a vehicle loading timber until you have been advised to do so.

 - Please ride with care and come back again.

-Which plantations can you ride in?
+Plantations can you ride in

 The plantations available for horse riding are listed below.
 Wherever possible, the Department will allow open access for horse riding at no charge.
 This is presently possible in the areas which are marked with an asterisk (*) below, in which horse stiles are installed at the main entrances.
 A padlock key is required to access the other plantations listed and these can be obtained from the Forestry, Amenity and Lands Division for a one-off fee.
 For further information please telephone the Forestry Division on +44 1624 801263.